 - Any future financial plans that are vital to the health of the business, such as potential buyout of the business, acquisition of another business, plans to sell the business, etc.

-A potential business investor wants to have a clear picture of where any money invested in your business will go before that investor hands over a check.
+A potential business investor wants to have a clear picture of where the money invested in your business will go before that investor is willing to hand over a check.
 For that reason, be sure that your funding request is clear, concise, honest and thorough.
-Including any documented historical and prospective financial data will also help potential investors to make an informed decision as to whether or not they want to help fund your venture.
+Also, make sure to include any documented historical and prospective financial data will also help potential investors to make an informed decision as to whether or not they want to help fund your venture.

 Depending on the length of time your business has been in operation, your Financial Projections section will look different.
 For a new business venture, the Financial Projections section will include prospective financial data that details clear and accurate estimates for sales, expenses, profit and loss over a projected five-year period.